Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Selasa, 3 Desember 2024 00.24.53 UTC
+- WIB: Selasa, 3 Desember 2024 01.35.38 UTC
-- WITA: Selasa, 3 Desember 2024 01.24.53 UTC
+- WITA: Selasa, 3 Desember 2024 02.35.38 UTC
-- WIT: Selasa, 3 Desember 2024 02.24.53 UTC
+- WIT: Selasa, 3 Desember 2024 03.35.38 UTC

 Kutipan Inspiratif:
-"I don't care what the haters and naysayers say.
-If they make jokes about me, I'll laugh because they'll probably be funny."
+"Not all of us can do great things.
+But we can do small things with great love."

-Kategori: funny
+Kategori: inspirational